HIGH SCHOOL LEADERSHIP

 Former interns describe interning at PVTC as “the best part of their summer” and “life-changing.”
 Become a PVTC intern today.

-Applications for Summer 2025 Internships are now open.
+Applications for Summer 2026 Internships are now open.
+Applications are due March 3rd.

 This summer, all interns will…

 Be present at camp full-time.
 For our production camps, this means arriving at 8:30 am and leaving at 3:45 pm each day.
-For Mayhem at the Museum, this means arriving at 8:30 am and leaving at 12:45 pm.
+For Mirrors and Make-Believe, this means arriving at 8:30 am and leaving at 12:45 pm.

 Work as rotation leaders for groups of younger campers, serving as role models, enhancing their camp experience, and supporting them in transitioning between activities, remembering blocking and choreography, and building relationships with their fellow campers.